IS SILENCE A VIRTUE

 Dereliction of Duty

-Preaching will bear its legitimate fruits.
-If immorality prevails in the land, the fault is ours to a great degree.
-If there is a decay of conscience, the pulpit is responsible for it.
-If the church is degenerate and worldly, the pulpit is responsible for it.
-If Satan rules in our halls of Justice, the pulpit is responsible for it.
+A legendary evangelist of the First Great Awakening, Charles G. Finney, noted that preaching will bear its legitimate fruits; if immorality prevails in the land, the fault is ours to a great degree.
+If there is a decay of conscience the pulpit is responsible for it.
+If the church is degenerate and worldly the pulpit is responsible for it.

 Acceptance of Ungodly